 Some of the items below are most important to investigate:

-If you sell food, supplements, cosmetics, drugs or medical products, CGMP standards and regulations are very important to understand and implement.
+If you sell food, supplements, cosmetics, drugs or medical grade warehousing products, CGMP standards and regulations are very important to understand and implement.
 Especially if you use outsourced providers in the storage and distribution of your products, ensuring CGMP standards across your supply chain is critical.
 But what is CGMP?
 Does an outsourced warehouse need to meet CGMP standards?
 How does a logistics company qualify for CGMP?
 And if you’re using an outsourced warehousing and fulfillment company, how can you tell if they are properly certified for CGMP?
 Below, we explore all of these questions so you can make sure you choose a properly certified CGMP warehousing solution for your business.

 First and foremost, it’s important to understand just what CGMP is exactly.
 CGMP stands for Current Good Manufacturing Practice.
 In the US, CGMP is overseen by the FDA (Food and Drug Administration) and is a set of regulations enforced to ensure that producers of drugs, medical products, food, some supplements products and cosmetics are properly designing, monitoring and controlling processes and facilities throughout the production and distribution in order to deliver products safely to consumers.
 The regulations include manufacturing, facilities, processing, packaging and holding products.
 Furthermore, the regulations are ‘minimum’ standards that the FDA believes US companies should meet.